jibundeyare/processing-tests/README.md

 ## strip

-This sketch tests the drawing of strip that follows the mouse.
+This sketch shows how to draw a strip that follows the mouse.

 ## translate_draw_shape

-This sketch tests the drawing of a quad around a given coordinate using `translate()`.
+This sketch shows how to draw a quad at given coordinates using `translate()`.